chiarawilden/wave/README.md

 # Live Demo

 [View a live demo here](https://portfolio.chiarawilden.com/wave-portal).
-(And don't forget to leave me a message ☺️)
+(And don't forget to leave me a message!)